 Such a bright smile, like my mother’s.

 We never did go down to Tennessee.

 Then comes the fall.
-One November, when Stormy and I were working in Bulgaria, I noted about the change in seasons that the month “started off with windy bright days that sent confused little eddies of dry brown leaves skittering noisily around the sidewalks in a panic.”
+Sunburn days and hot sweaty nights give way to low slanting sun and chilly breezes.
+One November, when Stormy and I were working in Bulgaria, I wrote about the change in seasons that the month “started off with windy bright days that sent confused little eddies of dry brown leaves skittering noisily around the sidewalks in a panic.”
 1

 Fall.
 The Wind.